A few incredibly simple but crucial steps to making soft & juicy homemade meatballs. Once you try this recipe you’ll never make them any other way!

 When I tell you this is one of my go-to recipes to impress I truly mean it.
 Not only because it’s absolutely delicious, but because it’s foolproof.
 Works every time.

-– It’s also important to use non-lean meat to help keep the meatballs lubricated throughout the cooking process.
-I’ve popped down the percentages in the recipe notes.
+It’s also important to use non-lean meat for homemade meatballs to help keep them lubricated throughout the cooking process.
+I’ve popped down a bit more about this in the recipe notes, but as a ballpark figure you want it definitely 15%+.

 3. How To Cook Meatballs